Last Updated on May 11, 2023 by Dominique de Merteuil

 How To Store Vintage Clothes Like a Pro!

-- Firstly, before you store vintage clothes, make sure that all garments are clean and free from dust as well as pest.
+- Firstly, before you store vintage clothes, make sure that all garments are clean and free from dust as well as pests.
 Remember that dust can cut fibre.

 Inspect your vintage garments for any pest infestation.
 If you are not sure how to do it, the PEL website has an excellent guide on how to identify different types of pests and how to get rid of them without causing damage to vintage & antique clothes.